maxsam4/DAM-TransferFee-Audit-Report/README.md

 This audit is based on commit hash `bb734f8a09f8bb5ce10824f57ee7012be42a4356` of <https://github.com/DecentralizedAssetManagement/SetV2Customization>.
 The fixes were verified on commit hash `1c7c3e36e22c7ec3c1b01859752e7cb8ede2fd16`.

+Contracts in scope for the audit:

+- contracts/exit-fee-erc/ExitFeeERC20.sol
+- contracts/exit-fee-erc/FeeExemptRouter.sol

 ## Findings

 During the audit, 0 Critical, 1 Major, 2 Minor, and 6 Informational issues were found.